tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@mryashsoni/index.md

 _description_ do you wish to meet people who have read the same book so that you can talk hours about the same book?
 Try this.

-_stack_ Made in React with hooks and context.
+_stack_ Made in yarnReact with hooks and context.
 This is written in typescript.
 Backend is powered by Express and MongoDB.

 _hosted link_ https://binder.netlify.com